Student Life

 Sophomore Year

-Freshmen Year
+Freshman Year

 Freshmen attend a one-day retreat in October on campus, during the school day.
 The retreat focuses on growing spiritually as individuals, building healthy relationships, and developing leadership skills.